Key takeaways

 While a fixed-rate HELOC lends certainty to your budget, there’s no telling how interest rates might change in the future.
 If rates fall, you might find you were better off with a variable-rate line of credit.

 “Borrowers may want to look out for annual fees and rate locks,” says Sterling.
 “Some lenders cap the number of fixed-rate locks that a borrower can do annually and may charge a fee for each rate lock.
-Borrowers should also be aware of minimum withdrawal amounts.”
+Borrowers should also be aware of minimum withdrawal amounts” (at Bank of America, it’s $5,000, for example).

 Minimum borrowing requirements

-Some lenders require a minimum balance on the line of credit before you can get the fixed rate.
+Lenders sometimes require a minimum outstanding balance on the line of credit before you can get the fixed rate.
 This might not work well for you if you’re trying to stay within a certain budget, forcing you to borrow funds you don’t really need.

 They might also restrict how many times you can switch from a variable rate to a fixed one.